 Errors in welding can cause significant damage to weld metals which may lead to loss of strength and durability and even costly structural failures.

-Testing facilities provide assurance that products are fit for purpose through a variety of inspection methods, such as visual inspection and other testing services that assess weld quality.
+Testing facilities provide assurance that products are fit for purpose through a variety of welding inspection methods, such as visual inspection and other testing services that assess weld quality.

 Ensuring that specific standards are met allows for the smooth running of assets and the avoidance of errors and possible extra costs.